Updated

-ARS 13-1804 is the Arizona statute that defines the crime of theft by extortion.
-People commit this offense if they take or try to take another person’s property by threatening to do some future act (such break the “victim’s” finger).
-A violation of this law can lead to a Class 2 felony charge punishable by up 12-and-a-half years in state prison.
+ARS § 13-1804 is the Arizona statute that defines the crime of theft by extortion.
+You commit this offense if you take or attempt to take another person’s property by threatening to do some future act (such break the “victim’s” finger).

-The language of ARS 13-1804 lists several threats that will lead to an extortion charge.
-For example, a prosecutor can charge people with extortion if they take something from someone, or try to take something, and threaten to:
+The language of ARS § 13-1804 lists several threats that will lead to an extortion charge.
+For example, a prosecutor can charge people with extortion if they take something from someone or try to take something and threaten to:

 - cause physical injury or death to the “victim,”